Skip to main content

 Students should consider this specialty if they:

-• Like taking care of all ages of patients
+• like taking care of all ages of patients.

-• Would like to apply mechanics to treatment of human disease.
+• would like to apply mechanics to treatment of human disease.

 Research in this specialty is particularly important.
 Students should get involved as soon as possible.
 Contact Anne Nguyen to find potential opportunities.
 Research opportunities that are specialty specific are recommended.

-The length of this residency is five years, then often an additional 1 year of fellowship.
+The length of this residency is five years, then often an additional year of fellowship.

 Students can find a plethora of resources by:

-• Joining the Ortho Medical Student Engagement Canvas Course
+• Joining the Ortho Medical Student Engagement Canvas course

 • Joining the Ortho Student Interest Group

-• Networking with prior successful Ortho Students
+• Networking with prior successful orthopaedic surgery residents